Homework 2: Pipelined Processors in Ripes

 b.
 Give an example of a program where the use of the ss

 instruction introduces a data hazard in the five-stage processor.
-Explain how the current forwarding/hazard units are able to take care of this hazard, or explain how the units would need to be changed to detect and account for this hazard.
+Explain how the current forwarding/hazard units are able to take care of this hazard, or briefly describe how the units would need to be changed to account for this hazard.

 Part 4: Reflection